 The proposals are currently out for consultation and only when HMRC has considered the responses will the detail be finalised.
 For our clients, this will be a real-time system with more frequent contact, greater review, greater workloads, a change to timetables and in some cases, additional costs.

-In the meantime, our staff are working with professional bodies to ensure we are at the forefront of the changes; Hazel Gough, our Tax Director, sits on the Institute of Chartered Accountants of Scotland’s Making Tax Digital steering group, and will provide regular updates as changes are announced.
+In the meantime, our staff are working with professional bodies to ensure we are at the forefront of the changes; Hazel Gough, Tax Partner, sits on the Institute of Chartered Accountants of Scotland’s Making Tax Digital steering group, and will provide regular updates as changes are announced.

 More information on Making Tax Digital